RutledgePaulV/abstract-sets/readme.md

 Abstract sets, relations, and algorithms that avoid ever realizing a concrete collection.
-Useful for composing set operations or relational algebra in a lazy and incremental manner to minimize data transfer when protocols are implemented outside the heap.
+Useful for composing set operations or relational algebra in a lazy and incremental manner to minimize data transfer when protocols are implemented against data that lives outside of memory.